What is the Significance of an Insurance Grace Period?

 Abusing it can result in not only an increase in your insurance rates but even in the cancelation of coverage if the trend persists.
 And if your insurance policy does get canceled, whatever the reason, it can be harder for you to get insured in the future.

-If you develop a history of frequent cancellations resulting from the fact that you didn’t pay your premiums on time, insurers may refuse to provide coverage for you.
+If you develop a history of frequent cancellations resulting from not paying your premiums on time, insurers may refuse to provide coverage for you.
 In the event that you do find an insurer willing to work with you, there’s a good chance that you will end up having to pay high premiums for subpar coverage.

 Does every policy have a grace period?